 Are you interested in learning how to paint, but you do not know if you should start with oil paints or acrylic paints, which is better for artists?

-I remember watching Bob Ross every weekend as a child, and it is nice to see that he is becoming mainstream again.
+I remember watching Bob Ross every weekend as a child, and it is nice to see him becoming mainstream again.
 Bob showed you how easy it is to paint beautiful landscapes with oil paints.
 He made it look easy, but I never got the hang of his technique.

 Today you can find thousands of artists showing you how to paint with acrylics on YouTube.